HCDigitalScholarship/ds-cookbook/django_flatpages/README.md

 # Django Flatpages and Ckeditor

-In this tutorial (largely based on the Django [documentation](https://docs.djangoproject.com/en/2.0/ref/contrib/flatpages/) regarding the Flatpages app), I will go through how to install Flatpages and the Ckeditor by discussing the files that need to be edited.
+In this tutorial (largely based on the Django [documentation](https://docs.djangoproject.com/en/2.0/ref/contrib/flatpages/) regarding the Flatpages app), I will go through how to install Flatpages and the Ckeditor by noting the files that need to be edited and what additions need to be made.

 ---